LoicMarechal/LPlib/README.md

    // Now you can safely launch the parallel loop on triangles
-   // telling the library to take care about vertex dependencies LaunchParallel(LibIdx, TriIdx, VerIdx, AddSomeValue, Mesh);
+   // telling the library to take care about vertex dependencies LaunchParallel(LibIdx, TriIdx, VerIdx, AddSomeValues, Mesh);
 }

-void AddSomeValue(int begin, int end, int thread, MeshStruct *Mesh) {
+void AddSomeValues(int begin, int end, int thread, MeshStruct *Mesh) {
    // Loop over a subset of triangles for(i=begin; i<end; i++)